Continue reading on DataGuidance with:

 The Criminal Code

-Articles 604 to 606 of the Criminal Code criminalise the violation of privacy safeguards guaranteed under the Constitution.
+Articles 604 to 606 of the Criminal Code criminalize the violation of privacy safeguards guaranteed under the Constitution.
 Pursuant to Articles 604 and 605 of the Criminal Code, whoever commits any of the enumerated acts constituting a violation of the privacy of a domicile or restricted area is punishable with up to five years of imprisonment in aggravated cases.

-According to Article 606 of the Criminal Code, violation of the privacy of correspondence or consignments including intrusion of one's letter, telegram, telecom, and other electronic correspondence, among others, is punishable, upon complaint, with up to six months of imprisonment or a fine.
-Moreover, Article 399 of the Criminal Code criminalises breaches of professional secrecy.
+According to Article 606 of the Criminal Code, violation of the privacy of correspondence or consignments including intrusion of one's letter, telegram, telecom, and other electronic correspondence, among others, is punishable, upon complaint, with up to six months imprisonment or a fine.
+Moreover, Article 399 of the Criminal Code criminalizes breaches of professional secrecy.
 Accordingly, professionals including advocates, legal advisors, attorneys, arbitrators, experts, jurors, employees of private companies, doctors, dentists, nurses, and auxiliary medical personnel, who disclose a secret obtained in the course of professional duties, are punishable by law.

 The Criminal Procedure Code

-- where there is a reasonable cause for suspecting that Articles which may be material evidence are concealed and there are good grounds for believing that delay would likely result in removal of such Articles.
+- where there is a reasonable cause for suspecting that articles which may be material evidence are concealed and there are good grounds for believing that delay would likely result in removal of such articles.

-As an exception to the protection provided under Article 20 of the Civil Code, Article 34 of the Criminal Procedure Code provides that physical examination may be made, upon the order of an investigating officer, on the person accused of a crime.
+As an exception to the protection provided under Article 20 of the Civil Code, Article 34 of the Criminal Procedure Code provides that a physical examination may be made, upon the order of an investigating officer, on the person accused of a crime.
 An examination for such purposes may include the taking of a blood test.

 The Regulation

-Article 77(2) of the Regulation stipulates that 'a health professional may not disclose, verbally or in writing, information regarding a patient unless the appropriate organ believed that there is a prominent health risk to the public demanding to do so, it is ordered by a court, they get written consent from the patient or the patient's guardian or it is permitted by law.
-The health professional may, however, release or transfer such information of patients for the purpose of conducting scientific research in a manner the information does not identify directly or indirectly any individual patient'.
+Article 77(2) of the Regulation stipulates that 'a health professional may not disclose, verbally or in writing, information regarding a patient unless the appropriate organ believed that there is a prominent health risk to the public demanding to do so, it is ordered by a court, they get written consent from the patient, or the patient's guardian, or it is permitted by law.
+The health professional may, however, release or transfer such information of patients for the purpose of conducting scientific research in a manner the information does not identify directly or indirectly any individual patient.'

 The Communications Service Proclamation